streamdata-gallery-master/template/_transportation/amadeus/location-code-get.md

         airport location code.
 With this API, you can find information such as city and airport names and locations, as well as information on timezones and airport usage.
-      description: <p>This service retrieves the location information corresponding to a IATA city or airport code
+      description: This service retrieves the location information corresponding to a IATA city or airport code
       operationId: location.code.get
       parameters:
       - in: path